 We think that while there may be some truth in these claims for posture and correct spine alignment, they also appear to us a bit exaggerated and one sided for marketing reasons.

-Disk Damage – This claim is based on the fact that regular ab exercises require constant flexing of your spine back and forward, adding stress to the fluid between your vertebrae and even causing hernias in the worst case scenario.
+This claim is based on the fact that regular ab exercises require constant flexing of your spine back and forward, adding stress to the fluid between your vertebrae and even causing hernias in the worst case scenario.

 The Spec Force Abs blueprint is based on exercises that do not require excessive stress on your spine but target the whole core section, from the front rectus abdominis, to the obliques and back muscles called “posterior chain” in this program.

-What Muscles Are Targeted In SpecForce Abs?
+Muscles Targeted In SpecForce Abs

 The program name is unintentionally a bit misleading in that it does not simply target the abdominals and obliques like other programs, but also the back muscles in order to create a stiff, wrap around “cage” in your body that acts as the pivotal point for all the forces going through it.